luky1971/g_dice/README.md

 If you are not using gcc, you will also need to set `CC` and `CXX` to your C compiler and C++ compiler commands respectively.

+If you want to build without OpenMP, set `PARALLEL=0`.
+You can also add compilation flags by setting `CFLAGS`.

 ### USAGE

 After installing, run g_ensemble_comp -h to get usage instructions.
 The instructions are also provided in the introductory paragraph above and also in the tutor directory.